alexdenpasar/exchange-server/README.md

 3. **Test in lab environment** - Always test before production use
 4. **Community support** - Submit issues for help and improvements

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Contact

-For questions, issues, or contributions:

-- **Documentation**: Check the README files in each directory
-- **Issues**: Use the GitHub issue tracker
-- **Contributions**: Submit pull requests with detailed descriptions
-- **Support**: Review troubleshooting guides in each script's documentation

-## 🏆 Acknowledgments

-- Microsoft Exchange Server documentation
-- PowerShell community best practices
-- Zabbix monitoring community
-- Exchange Server administrators worldwide

 ---

 **⚠️ Disclaimer**: These scripts are provided "as is" without warranty.
 Always test in a non-production environment before deploying to production systems.
 Create backups before running any maintenance operations.